ChilliCream/hotchocolate-docs/docs/stitching.md

 _Hot Chocolate_ schema stitching allows us to really integrate services into one schema by folding types into one another and even renaming or removing parts.

-With this we can create a consistent GraphQL schema that hides the implementation details of our backend services and provides the consumer of our endpoint with the capability to fetch the data they need with one call, no under- or over-fetching and most importantly no repeated fetching because you first needed to fetch that special id with which you now can then fetch this other thingy.
+With this we can create a consistent GraphQL schema that hides the implementation details of our backend services and provides the consumer of our endpoint with the capability to fetch the data they need with one call, no under- or over-fetching and most importantly no repeated fetching because we first needed to fetch that special id with which we now can fetch this other thingy.

 ## Getting Started